Partnership Grant Program 2027-2028

 Partnership Grant Program

-United Way of Greater Philadelphia and Southern New Jersey is now accepting applications for the Education & Mentorship pillar of our Partnership Grant Program.
+United Way of Greater Philadelphia and Southern New Jersey is pleased to announce the launch of the Benefits Access & Basic Needs Pillar within the Partnership Grant Program (PGP).

 Funding Overview